DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Bibliography notes/Hobbes/Hobbes, the Leviathan.md

 Eleventh, the sovereign is committed the power of rewarding with riches or honour; of punishing with corporal or pecuniary punishment or with ignominy, every subject according to the law they had made.

 Lastly, considering what values men are naturally apt to set upon themselves, it is necessary to say that there be laws of honour, and a public rate of the worth of such men as have deserved or are able to deserve well in the Commonwealth.
+Essentially, these make men models of behaviour.

 These are the rights that make sovereignty.

-The sovereign is indivisible.
+These rights cannot be assigned to another.

 Man may object that the condition of subject is miserable under unlimited power - but that's still better than the horrible calamities that accompany a civil war, or that dissolute condition of masterless men.